 In fact, they are not my favorite questions to ask when I am interviewing a candidate.

 Let’s face it, these questions have become so common that even sub-par candidates expect them and do very well in them.

-A less frequent type of questions that I personally like are about CS fundamentals.
+A less frequent type of question that I personally like is about CS fundamentals.